higherkindness/mu-scala/microsite/src/main/docs/guides/accessing-metadata.md

 # Context on services

-Mu provides way to create contexts available in the client and/or in the server.
-Specifically, it provides the following features.
+Mu provides a way to create contexts available in the client and server.
+Specifically, it offers the following features.

 ## Client

 * For every RPC call, you need to create an initial context that will be passed to the client
-* The client will have the ability to operate and transform that context, that will be sent to the server in the headers.
+* The client will have the ability to operate and transform that context, which will be sent to the server in the headers.

 ## Server